-A functional specification (also, functional spec, specs, functional specifications document (FSD), or Program specification) in systems engineering and software development is the documentation that describes the requested behaviour of an engineering system.
+A functional specification (also, functional spec, specs, functional specifications document (FSD), or Program specification) in systems engineering and software development is the documentation that describes the requested behaviour of a system.
 The documentation typically describes what is needed by the system user as well as requested properties of inputs and outputs (e.g. of the software system).

 Production of a comprehensive Functional Specification document is in itself a relatively arduous task, typically a Functional Specification document will contain multiple sections that discuss each of the required topics necessary when delivering a project.